Invasive species: Vectors

 Non-native species have many vectors, but most are associated with human activity.
 Natural range extensions are common, but humans often carry specimens faster and over greater distances than natural forces.
 An early human vector occurred when prehistoric humans introduced the Pacific rat (Rattus exulans) to Polynesia.

+Humans have historically acted as vectors, both deliberately and accidentally.
+During the colonial era, there were acclimatization societies that aimed to deliberately establish animals and plants that were recognizable to Europeans.
+These societies felt that this would be an "improvement" to nature by adding species that were nostalgic and valuable.
+Another reason for deliberate introduction was that some species are thought to act as biocontrol.
+The cane toad was introduced in Australia in hopes of controlling the cane beetle population.
+Cane beetles are pests of the sugar cane crop.
+While only 100 toads were initially imported, there are now over 200 million present in Australia.
+Another example of animal introduction is the Indian mongoose, which was introduced in Hawaii to control the rat population as the rats were damaging sugar cane yields.
+This, however, ended up being ineffective because rats are nocturnal while the mongoose is diurnal.
+Their introduction ended up causing new problems for the island's ecosystems.

 The Chinese mitten crab (Eriocheir sinensis) may have been purposely introduced in Europe and North America because of its commercial value.

-Vectors include plants or seeds imported for horticulture.
+Vectors also include plants or seeds imported for horticulture.
 The pet trade moves animals across borders, where they can escape and become invasive.
 Organisms may also stow away on transport vehicles.
 Incidental human assisted transfer is the main cause of introductions – other than in polar regions.
 Diseases may be vectored by invasive insects: the Asian citrus psyllid (Diaphorina citri) carries the bacterial disease citrus greening.
 The arrival of invasive propagules to a new site is a function of the site's invasibility.
+Recreation is one of the most underestimated vectors for invasive species spread.
+Seeds, spores, larvae, and pathogens can hitchhike on boats, boots, waders, bikes, pets, vehicles, and firewood, moving farther and faster than natural dispersal ever could.

 Many invasive species, once they are dominant in the area, become essential to the ecosystem of that area, and their removal could be harmful.
 Economics plays a major role in exotic species introduction.
 High demand for the valuable Chinese mitten crab is one explanation for the possible intentional release of the species in foreign waters.